jhkrug/hw-diag/docs/intro.md

 title: SUSE HackWeek Nov 2023 - Diagramming for Docs
 ---

+## Introduction

-My (John Krug, john.krug@suse.com) proposal for hack week is to dive into diagramming for the doc(s) team(s) as I've struggled to give it the decent block of time it needs.
+My (John Krug, john.krug@suse.com) proposal for hack week is to dive into diagramming for the doc(s) team(s).
+I've struggled to give it the decent block of time it needs.
+This hack week project is driven by the need to update the architecture and process diagrams that exist for my current projects [Epinio](https://epinio.io) and [Kubewarden](https://kubewarden.io).
+I am approaching this without the benefit of much background in the area.
+My experience is as a system administrator and developer and my leaning is going to be towards formats that integrate well with a docs-as-code approach.
 Thoughts, pointers, links welcome.

 There are a few iterative parts: